Al Di Meola: Early life

-Another defining momemt from his early life came through feeling ostracized on his high school years, because of his unique playing style.
+Another defining moment from his early life came through feeling ostracized on his high school years, because of his unique playing style.
 He tells:

 It might sound funny, but that whole feeling of rejection made me mad!
-There was this one group that we had that I was kind of happy with and proud to be with, but it broke up and re-formed a week later - without me in it.
+There was this one group that we had that I was kind of happy with and proud to be with, but it broke up and re-formed a week later – without me in it.
 It was just a ploy to get me out of the band.
 I was very upset and very mad by that, so I vowed: ‘I will show these guys!’
 I locked myself in my bedroom and practiced like a madman, out of inner rage.
 And that summer, in the space of a few months, I learned more than anyone can learn in two or three years.
 I mean, I got down and practiced 10 to 12 hours a day, nonstop.

 Although he appreciated the "whole package" of late 1960s and early 1970s rock icons such as Eric Clapton, Jimi Hendrix, Jimmy Page and Carlos Santana, he never saw them as role models.
 "I never thought of the rock players as having good technique", he said.
 Alternatively, Di Meola was inspired by jazz guitarists George Benson, Tal Farlow and Kenny Burrell, and country guitarists such as Clarence White and Doc Watson.
 His musical direction solidified when exposed to jazz rock pioneers Larry Coryell and John McLaughlin.
 Di Meola elaborates on Coryell's influence, acknowledging that his "unique approach" gave him the "confidence to continue in my direction."
 Seeing Coryell and other jazz musicians live in NYC not only was "a real thrill", but also a "turning point."
 Of McLaughlin, he praised him as "the first guitarist I heard to combine tremendous amount of emotion with incredible technique."